 In the film, Miss Clara has a framed piece of paper entitled "Answered Prayers" hanging on her wall.
 I loved this idea and decided to create one for my prayer space.
 In just one month of utilizing my prayer room I've been able to add five items to my answered prayer list--hallelujah!
 I receive palpable encouragement from seeing this sheet each day and the names that fill the spaces.
 Download this file below.

 After searching for items to hang in the closet, I decided on the seating: none.
 I wanted the room to be conducive to praying on my knees.
 I took a couple pillows from our couch and placed them neatly against the wall to provide a little comfort.
 Then, I purchased a string of lights from Walmart; luckily, the closet has an outlet.
 If yours doesn't, you can use a battery operated light.
 On the top shelf, I placed a painting my brother composed of Michelangelo's Creation of Adam, a pen, a pad of paper, a couple Christian books, my prayer journal, and a box of push pins.
 On the floor sits my Bible and the book Fervent, which was inspired by the film War Room and written by the lead actor, Priscilla Shirer.
-Lastly, I put a notebook, crayon, and children's Bible in the room for when my daughter joins me.
+Lastly, I put a notebook, crayon, children's Bible, and kid's prayer journal in the room for when my daughter joins me.

 Without telling the story, I believe this may be the true image of Jesus.
 Believing such, I pinned this picture directly in front of where I sit.
 I know He hears me when I pray throughout the day, but I feel like my prayers are more passionate and pointed when I'm looking into His eyes.
 Next to His image, I placed two Bible verses that I recite to begin my prayer time--one on thanks (1 Thessalonians 5:16-18), and one on repentance (Psalm 139:23-24).